octoenergy/octoenergy.github.io/_posts/2024-01-05-linting-and-formatting.md

 ---

-At Kraken Tech we have a large global development team with over 500 developers, the majority of which work on the same monolithic codebase comprising 3 million lines of Python code.
+At Kraken Tech we have a large global development team with over 500 developers, the majority of which work on the same monolithic codebase comprising more than 4 million lines of Python code.
 We release new code over 100 times a day, running hundreds of thousands of tests in the process.